 Safety of human life – direct medical services

-National Institutes of Health -- 2,084 staff would be excepted for the provision of patient care.
+NIH – 2,231 staff would be excepted for the provision of patient care.
 In general, individuals enroll in inpatient and outpatient investigational procedures at the NIH Clinical Center only when standard medical treatments have failed, and other treatment options are not available.
 As a result, they have no other alternatives.
 While NIH would not be accepting new patients or initiating new clinical protocols during a hiatus, the continued provision of care to existing patients (both inpatients and outpatients) means the hospital would be operating at roughly 90% of normal patient load during the initial weeks of a funding hiatus.
-This staffs comprise the multidisciplinary patient care team needed for safe and effective patient care, including direct patient care and patient support.
+These staff comprise the multidisciplinary patient care team needed for safe and effective patient care, including direct patient care and patient support.
 NIH also plans to retain a small group of staff to support direct medical care staff.
 These staff will perform critical functions such as the monitoring of protocols and regulatory adverse effect report functions, and the distribution of drugs to clinics.

 Safety of human life – activities other than direct medical services